 Sync groups can be used to to allow subsets of IPUs to overlap their operations.
-For example, one sync group can be performing data transfers to or from the host, while another group is processing a previous batch of data.
+For example, one sync group can be transferring data to or from the host, while another sync group can be processing a batch of data that was transferred previously.

 You can configure the sync groups using the PopART

 C++).
 The types of sync patterns available are described in detail in Section 5.3.1, Sync patterns.

 For example, the following code shows how to set the sync configuration to

 SyncPattern.ReplicaAndLadder which allows for alternating between host I/O and processing.

 sync_pattern = popart.SyncPattern.Full if args.execution_mode == "PHASED": sync_pattern = popart.SyncPattern.ReplicaAndLadder device = popart.DeviceManager().acquireAvailableDevice( request_ipus, pattern=sync_pattern)